Joshua-Disney/Sprint-Challenge-RDBMS/answers.md

 1: Explain the difference between RDBMS and SQL.
+An RDBMS or Relational Data Base Management System IS the actual database software.
+SQL is the language we use to interact with our system.

 2: Why do tables need a primary key?
 The primary key is important because it is what will be referenced by other tables via their foriegn keys.